Wignacourt Aqueduct: Wignacourt Arch/Fleur-de-Lys Gate

-A late eighteenth century coat-of-arm belonging to Grand Master Emmanuel de Rohan-Polduc was probably attached to the arch looking towards Mdina, after the restoration of the aqueduct by de Rohan, but no certainty can be established; this arm still exists and is located few metres away, close to St Joseph Tower (see below), attached to a wall outside the entrance of a police station.
+A late eighteenth-century coat of arms belonging to Grand Master Emmanuel de Rohan-Polduc was probably attached to the arch looking towards Mdina after the restoration of the aqueduct by de Rohan, but no certainty can be established; this coat of arms still exists and is located a few metres away, close to St Joseph Tower (see below), attached to a wall outside the entrance of a police station.

 Water inspection towers

 Santa Venera

 The first inspection tower of the Wignacourt Aqueduct is located in present-day Santa Venera.
-It is called the Tower of St. Joseph (Torre di San Giuseppe), but it is commonly known as it-Turretta in Maltese or the Torretta in Italian.
+It is called the Tower of St. Joseph (Torre di San Giuseppe), but is commonly known as it-Turretta in Maltese or the Torretta in Italian.
 The turret is linked to the aqueduct's arches, and it has two floors with a buttressed lower level, giving it the resemblance of a coastal watchtower such as the De Redin towers.
 It is not clear if the present structure is the original one, since the original designs of the aqueduct show a slightly different tower.
 The tower had the following inscription (no longer visible):

-Ħamrun
+Hamrun

-The second water inspection tower was built on the hill of St. Nicholas in Ħamrun, and it is known as il-Monument tat-Tromba or it-Turretta ta' Atoċja.
+The second water inspection tower was built on the hill of St. Nicholas in Hamrun, and it is known as il-Monument tat-Tromba or it-Turretta ta' Atoċja.
 It has a round shape, and water originally flowed through an open tank in the tower.
 The tower contains the Wignacourt coat of arms and a commemorative inscription which reads:

-The tower still exists, but it is in a dilapidated state and it is surrounded by modern houses.
+The tower still exists, but it is in a dilapidated state and surrounded by modern houses.

 In 1780, when the aqueduct was improved by De Rohan, a commemorative obelisk was erected some distance away from the tower.
 It is now found in a private backyard.
 It has a coat of arms which was damaged in World War II, and an inscription which means:

 Floriana

 The third and final water inspection tower was built in Floriana, and it became known as the Wignacourt Water Tower.
 It is located close to Argotti Botanical Gardens and the Sarria Church.
 It is a round structure supported by pilasters, and it also contains a fountain and a horse trough.
 The top of the tower contains a sculpted fleur-de-lis, and it is also decorated with the coat of arms of the Order of St. John and the personal arms of Wignacourt.
 Below the coats of arms is the following inscription:

 The tower was included on the Antiquities List of 1925.
 The tower has been a grade 1 scheduled property since 1994.

 The tower was restored between June 2015 and June 2016 by the Ministry for Transport and Infrastructure.
-The lion relief, pouring water, that is part of the water-trough (which is attached to the fountain) has eroded over the years and was replaced with a replica in 2016.
+The lion relief, pouring water, that is part of the water trough (which is attached to the fountain) has eroded over the years and was replaced with a replica in 2016.
 The interior consists of a spiral staircase which was also restored in 2016.

 Fountains

-With the completion of the Wignacourt Aqueduct, many fountains supplied by water from the aqueducts were built in Valletta.
+With the completion of the Wignacourt Aqueduct, many fountains supplied by water from the aqueduct were built in Valletta.